fuhsjr00/bug.n/doc/Default_hotkeys.md

 > Dump window information on the windows of the active view to the log.

 `Config_hotkey=#+^i::Debug_logManagedWindowList()`
-> Dump window information on the contents of the managed window list (floating and tiled windows of all views) to the log.
+> Dump window information on the contents of the managed window list to the log.

+The list contains the floating and tiled windows of all views.

 `Config_hotkey=#^h::Debug_logHelp()`
-> Print a description of the formatting (column headings) used in the previous two log messages (`Manager_logViewWindowList` and `Manager_logManagedWindowList`) to the log.
+> Print a description of the formatting (column headings) used in the previous two log messages to the log.

+The previous two hotkeys being `Manager_logViewWindowList` and `Manager_logManagedWindowList`.

 `Config_hotkey=#^d::Debug_setLogLevel(0, -1)`
 > Decrement the debug log level.

-Show fewer debug messages.
+This results in showing fewer debug messages.
 You may also set the debug log level to an absolute value by using the first parameter.

 `Config_hotkey=#^+d::Debug_setLogLevel(0, +1)`
 > Increment the debug log level.

-Show more debug messages.
+This results in showing more debug messages.
 You may also set the debug log level to an absolute value by using the first parameter.

 ### Layout management

 `Config_hotkey=#Tab::View_setLayout(-1)`
 > Set the previously set layout.

 You may also use `View_setLayout(0, +1)` for setting the next or `View_setLayout(0, -1)` for setting the previous layout in the layout array.

 `Config_hotkey=#f::View_setLayout(3)`
-> Set the 3<sup><small>rd</small></sup> defined layout (i. e. floating layout in the default configuration).
+> Set the floating layout.

 `Config_hotkey=#m::View_setLayout(2)`
-> Set the 2<sup><small>nd</small></sup> defined layout (i. e. monocle layout in the default configuration).
+> Set the monocle layout.

 `Config_hotkey=#t::View_setLayout(1)`
-> Set the 1<sup><small>st</small></sup> defined layout (i. e. tile layout in the default configuration).
+> Set the tile layout.

 `Config_hotkey=#Left::View_setLayoutProperty(MFactor, 0, -0.05)`
 > Reduce the size of the master area in the active view (only for the "tile" layout).

 You may also set an additional parameter for accelerating the third one.
 E. g. with `Config_hotkey=#Left::View_setLayoutProperty(MFactor, 0, -0.05, 2)` the first step, by which the master area is reduced, is -0.0016% and will be doubled with consecutive calls until it reaches -0.05%.
 With the second parameter you may set an absolute value, e. g.
 `View_setLayoutProperty(MFactor, 0.5, 0)` splits the view in half.

 `Config_hotkey=#Right::View_setLayoutProperty(MFactor, 0, +0.05)`
 > Enlarge the size of the master area in the active view (only for the "tile" layout).

 You may also set a additional parameter for accelerating the third one.
 E. g. with `Config_hotkey=#Right::View_setLayoutProperty(MFactor, 0, +0.05, 0.5)` the first step, by which the master area is reduced, is 0.05%, but with consecutive calls it will be halved until it reaches 0.0016%.
 With the second parameter you may set an absolute value, e. g.